 Dr. Arthur Rose

-Arthur Rose is a Vice-Chancellor’s Fellow in English at the University of Bristol.
+Arthur Rose is Senior Research Fellow at the Wellcom Centre Cultures and Environments of Health at the University of Exeter.
 His current project looks at literary, medical and legal accounts of asbestos from the major asbestos producing nations, and what it might mean to “live with” asbestos.
 As asbestos itself is increasingly consigned to literal waste dumps and, more figuratively, to the ash heap of history, this project considers the remains of asbestos and its continuing legacy.
 Recent publications include “Mining Memories with Donald Trump in the Anthropocene” (Modern Fiction Studies), the co-edited collection, Reading Breath in Literature (Palgrave Macmillan 2019), and “Disrupted breath, songlines of breathlessness: an interdisciplinary response” (forthcoming, 2020).
+He was previously Vice-Chancellor’s Fellow in English at the University of Bristol.
 He tweets @eclecticpneumas

 Dr. Jerrine Tan